SimonWoodtli/zet/20220227220543/README.md

 1. use fdisk if MBR: `fdisk /dev/sdX` or for GPT: `gdisk /dev/sdX`
 1. in the terminal app create partitions (n) and change their type (t)
 1. when done use (w) to write/safe
-1. use: `mkfs.fat /dev/fsdX` or: `mkfs.ext4 /dev/sdX2` to create the file system
+1. create a file system on all every partition: `mkfs.fat /dev/sdX1` and `mkfs.ext4 /dev/sdX2`
-or `mkfs.foo /dev/foo` for another file system

 ## Create encrypted partition

 1. for security write some random data on the partition you want to encrypt:
 `dd bs=4K if=/dev/urandom of=/dev/sdX2`
-1. encrypt your partition: `cryptsetup -h sha256 -c aes-xts-plain -s 256 luksFormat /dev/sdX2`
+1. encrypt your partition: `cryptsetup -y -v luksFormat /dev/sdX2`

 ## Label and Mount encrypted partition